Simultaneous robust subspace recovery and semi-stability of quiver representations

 \begin{remark}[\textbf{Classical RSR from quiver semi-stability}] Let $\mathcal{X} = \{v_1, \ldots, v_n\} \subseteq \RR^{D}$ be a data set of $n$ vectors in $\mathbb{R}^D$.
 We can view $\X$ as the representation

 Let us consider the weight $\sigma_0 = (D, \ldots, D, -n)$ and note that $\sigma_0 \cdot \ddim \V = 0$.
-For a subspace $T \leq \RR^D$, let $\I_T = \{ i \in [n]| v_i \in T \}$, and consider the subrepresentation $W_T \leq \V$ defined by
+For a subspace $T \subseteq \RR^D$, let $\I_T = \{ i \in [n]| v_i \in T \}$, and consider the subrepresentation $W_T \subseteq \V$ defined by

-It turns out that these are all the subrepresentation of $\V$ that matters when checking whether $\V$ is $\sigma_0$-semi-stable.
+It turns out that these are all the subrepresentation of $\V$ that matter when checking whether $\V$ is $\sigma_0$-semi-stable.
 Indeed it is easy to check that if $W$ is a subrepresentation of $\V$ then

-where $T=W(y_1) \leq \RR^D$.
+where $T=W(y_1) \subseteq \RR^D$.
 Thus we get that $\V$ is $\sigma_0$-semi-stable if and only if

 which is equivalent to